ARM-software/ebbr/source/ebbr.rst

 UEFI Version
 ============

-Boot and system firmware for ARM embedded devices can be based on the UEFI specification[UEFI_], version 2.7 or later, incorporating the AArch64 bindings.
+Boot and system firmware for Arm embedded devices can be based on the UEFI specification[UEFI_], version 2.7 or later, incorporating the AArch64 bindings.

 UEFI Compliance